Risk management report

-The key imperative of regulatory compliance is to ensure material compliance across the Group with every law, rule, code and standard where non-compliance could materially impact the Group's performance and/or continued existence, whether from a financial, legal or reputational perspective.
+The key imperative of regulatory compliance is to ensure compliance across the Group with every law, rule, code and standard where non-compliance could materially impact the Group's performance and/or continued existence, whether from a financial, legal or reputational perspective.

 The implementation of the Group Regulatory Compliance Framework focuses on the seamless integration of regulatory compliance (with risk management and internal audit) into business planning, execution and management.

 Internal audit is a key element of the Group's assurance structure, and constitutes the third pillar of the Group Integrated Assurance Framework.
 Internal audit has established a robust, risk-based approach to identify the critical risk management control environment which is relied on by management, and which is to be tested and evaluated for the purposes of providing the Board with the risk management and regulatory compliance assurance it requires to meet its governance objectives.
-Internal audit follows a planning and execution process through which the risk-based approach is delivered in a consistent manner, followed by detailed reporting and issue tracking.
+Internal audit follows a planning and execution process through which its risk-based approach is delivered in a consistent manner, followed by detailed reporting and issue tracking.

-It is through diligent implementation of the Group Integrated Assurance Framework that the critical risk processes and responses to be included in the internal audit plan are developed.
-These include interactions with the Group risk manager and the Group legal executive, and with specific reference to their respective mitigation objectives, strategies and plans.
+It is through implementation of the Group Integrated Assurance Framework that the critical risk processes and responses to be included in the internal audit plan are developed.
+These include interactions with the Group risk executive and the Group legal executive, and with specific reference to their respective mitigation objectives, strategies and plans.
 The audit plan also encompasses the assessment of Group-wide corporate governance, internal financial controls and risk management procedures, as well as specific areas highlighted by the audit & sustainability committee, Group executive committee and by executive and operational management for separate and dedicated review.